 Now the Prince!
 A great Prokupac from @braca_rajkovic, featuring a wine from Serbia.

-🍷 Prince from @braca_rajkovic is a wine made from indigenous Serbian grape variety Prokupac.
+🍷 Prince from @braca_rajkovic is a wine made from the indigenous Serbian grape variety Prokupac.
 Displaying a dark ruby red, this wine has notes of black currants mixed with tobacco and vanilla.
-Without doubts it was a delight for my taste; the 18 months in the barrique (Serbian and French oak) played in favour to the final wine experience.
+Without a doubt, it was a delight for my taste; the 18 months in the barrique (Serbian and French oak) favoured the final wine experience.

 💡 Prokupac is a red Serbian wine grape characteristic for its high sugar levels prior to harvest and hence the high levels of alcohol that follows its fermentation.The Prokupac is widespread in Serbia because it is resistance to low temperatures, it does not require much care and it has high sugar content.